 James “Jim” Brown Miller was one of the worst of the many violent men of the Old West.
 Miller was a law officer, Texas Ranger, outlaw, and professional killer who was said to have killed 12 people during gunfights and more in outlaw activities and assignations.
 He was often impeccably dressed with good manners, he didn’t smoke or drink, and often attended church, earning him the nickname “Deacon Miller.”
 But, he was a wolf in sheep’s clothing and was seemingly one of those “bad seeds” from an early age.

-Miller was born on October 25, 1861 (some sources list October 24, 1866) in Van Buren, Arkansas to Jacob and Chynthia Basham Miller.
+On October 25, 1861 (some sources list October 24, 1866), Miller was born in Van Buren, Arkansas, to Jacob and Cynthia Basham Miller.
 When he was just a year old, he and his family moved to Texas in 1862.
-Jim’s father, Jacob, who was a stonemason, helped build the first capitol building in Austin, Texas.
-However, somewhere along the line Jacob died as his mother was listed as a widow in census reports.
+Jim’s father, Jacob, a stonemason, helped build the first capitol building in Austin.
+However, somewhere along the line, Jacob died as his mother was listed as a widow in census reports.
 When the boy was just eight, some accounts said that he killed his grandparents.
 However, this has never proven to be true.